Energy-efficient predictive control for connected, automated driving under localization uncertainty: Solution approach to problem

 We construct the terminal cost $V_f(\cdot)$ and the terminal set $\mathcal{X}_f$ in a data-driven way, which will be detailed in Sec. \ref{sec: data-driven Vf Xf}.
 The expected stage cost in \eqref{eq:ftocp} becomes deterministic as described in \eqref{eq:MPC}.
 This is because $\pi_{i|k}(\hat{\mathbf{x}}_{i|k}) = u_{i|k}$, and the stage cost in \eqref{eq: energy cost regression} does not depend on the position.
 Thus, $\ell(\hat{\mathbf{x}}_{i|k}, u_{i|k}) = \ell(\bar{\mathbf{x}}_{i|k}, u_{i|k})$, making it deterministic.

-(C4) is partially addressed by designing the MPC controller \eqref{eq:MPC} as the nested expected cost in \eqref{eq:ftocp} reduces to a single expected terminal cost in \eqref{eq:MPC}.
-However, it is still computationally intractable for real-time applications.
-This is because evaluating the expected terminal cost in \eqref{eq:MPC} involves a multivariate integral.

-To address this issue, we approximate the expected terminal cost with its tractable approximation introduced in \cite[Sec.III.B.1]{ejoalmpc}.
+To address (C3), we approximate the expected terminal cost with its tractable approximation introduced in \cite[Sec.III.B.1]{ejoalmpc}.
 To apply the approximation from \cite[Sec.III.B.1]{ejoalmpc}, we first reformulate the expectation with respect to the random variables $n_{0:N-1}$ into an expectation with respect to one random variable.
 Using the dynamics in \eqref{eq:MPC}, we obtain the following equation: